blast-hardcheese/haskell-talk-parsec/README.md

   where conv c = (ord c) - (ord '0')
 ```

-    -- Parse octal number, returning it as an Int
+Match as many octal digits as we can, then map over that to transform
+our result.

 ``` {.sourceCode .literate .haskell}
 baseEight :: Stream s m Char => ParsecT s u m Int